It’s time to get some gardening done! You read that right. Even in the middle of winter.

 4. Winter Sowing

-There are some things you can grow right in your garden beds during the winter, with a bit of care and planning.
+Another of the important gardening tasks for the winter includes some things you can grow right in your garden beds during the winter, with a bit of care and planning.
 However, winter sowing is also a fantastic option.

 This is my favorite way to spread out the growing season so all our planting efforts aren’t a mad dash in the spring.
 You can start winter sowing now and it’s easy to do.
 Just get some containers (milk jugs are ideal), sow seeds in them, and set them outside until it’s time to transplant.
 Find out more about winter sowing and get started today.

 There are many plants that do well indoors but herbs are a great place to start.
 If you have a sunny spot or a kitchen window you can put small pots in, you’re good to go.
 Be sure they get 4-6 hours of sunlight and keep the soil moist but not overwatered.